 Despite the unfortunate reputation of a booze filled party destination or as a country full of cheap and nasty resorts for budget minded package tourists on the Costa Del Sol, Spain has so much more to offer the independent traveller than the images of ‘Benidorm’ would have you believe.

-The real Spain is in reality very diverse, from the surprisingly cosmopolitan Madrid or Valencia to the beautiful architecture of Barcelona, Spain also offers wild central plains, beautiful islands far removed from the budget resort cliché, a Moorish ambience in the South and even vast mountain vistas for travellers who take the time to really explore and get off the beaten track.
+The real Spain is in reality very diverse, from the surprisingly cosmopolitan Granada or Valencia to the beautiful architecture of Barcelona, Spain also offers wild central plains, beautiful islands far removed from the budget resort cliché, a Moorish ambience in the South and even vast mountain vistas for travellers who take the time to really explore and get off the beaten track.

 Spaniards don’t speak of Spain as a whole, they speak of her as a multitude of Spains, as more than one country.
 Regional cultural identities run as deep here as they do in Spain’s close neighbours of France, Italy and Britain, and each region can vary wildly from the next.